 - Discover a New Audience

-In November of 2019, Reuters reported that 60% of U.S. TikTok users are aged between 16-24.
+43% of TikTok users outside of China are between 16 to 24.
 Even if Gen-Z isn’t your target audience, this demographic has a knack for picking up the latest trends.
 This could help to keep your brand “in the know.”

 - Work with TikTok Influencers